 Can I swim in my contacts?

-We don't advise swimming in your contact lenses for risk of contamination.
+No you must not swim or shower in your contact lenses for risk of contamination.

 How long can I wear my contacts for?